P-p-H-d/c-stl-comparison/README.md

 * What is the supported C language (C89, C99, C11 or C23)?
 * Is it a pure C program (no need for external preprocessor)?
 * Is it a Header only library?
 * How is implemented the Generic mechanism?
-By using  A)void pointer, B)macro, C)_Generic and macro, D)intrusive field, E)code generation by include, F)code generation by macro
+By using  A)void pointer, B)macro, C) Generic objects, D)intrusive field, E)template header, F)template macro
 * Is-it type safe (aka. using an incompatible type produces at least a compilation warning)?
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,